conduktor/conduktor-docs/docs/guides/conduktor-concepts/interceptors.md

 spec:
   type: LOCAL
 ````

 **GatewayServiceAccount checks:**

 - When `spec.type` is `EXTERNAL`:
   - `spec.externalNames` must be a non-empty list of external names.
 Each name must be unique across all declared GatewayServiceAccount.
   - **At the moment** we only support a list of one element.
 Support for multiple externalNames will be added in the future.

 **GatewayServiceAccount side effects:**

 - When `spec.type` is `EXTERNAL`:
   - During Client connection, the authenticated user will be checked against the list of `externalNames` to decide which GatewayServiceAccount it is.
 - When `spec.type` is `LOCAL`:
   - Access to `/gateway/v2/tokens` endpoint to generate a password for this Service Account
   - Switching a GatewayServiceAccount `spec.type` from `LOCAL` to `EXTERNAL` does not invalidate previously emitted tokens.
-They will keep on working for their TTL)
+They will keep on working for their TTL.

 ## GatewayGroup

 Gateway Group lets you add multiple users in the same GatewayGroup for easier Interceptor targeting capabilities.

 ````yaml